SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

   TODO closures can be async too -- outline

-  like how you can have an async function, a closure con be async if a closure contains 'await' that implicity makes it async you can mark it explicitly with "async -> in"
+  like how you can have an async function, a closure con be async if a closure contains 'await' that implicitly makes it async you can mark it explicitly with "async -> in"

   (discussion of @MainActor closures can probably go here too)